Microsoft Project: History

-Microsoft Project 4.0 was the first to use common Office menus, right-click context menus, Acme setup program and the last to support Windows 3.1x, Windows NT 3.1 and 3.5.
+Microsoft Project 4.0 was the first to use common Office menus, right-click context menus, Acme setup program, and the last to support Windows 3.1x, Windows NT 3.1, and 3.5.
 It was the last 16-bit version.
 Additionally it was the first version to use VBA macro language and introduced screen tooltips, Cue Cards, GanttChartWizard, Calendar view, Assign Resources dialog, recurring tasks, workgroup abilities, Drawing toolbar, Microsoft Project Exchange file format support, OLE 2.0 and ability to create reports.
-This version allowed user to consolidate up to 80 projects.
+This version allowed users to consolidate up to 80 projects.

-Microsoft Project 95 (4.1) was the first 32-bit version and it was designed for Windows 95, hence the name even though some components such as the welcome tour, help components etc. remained 16-bit.
-It introduced ODBC support, AutoCorrect, Answer Wizard, like all Office 95 applications.
-Updated version, called Microsoft Project 4.1a improved Windows NT support.
-Additionally it was the first version to be available on CD-ROM.
-Additionally it was the last version to open Project 3.0 files.
+Microsoft Project 95 (4.1) was the first 32-bit version, and it was designed for Windows 95, hence the name, even though some components, such as the welcome tour, help components, etc., remained 16-bit.
+It introduced ODBC support, AutoCorrect, and Answer Wizard, like all Office 95 applications.
+Updated version, called Microsoft Project 4.1a, improved Windows NT support.
+Additionally, it was the first version to be available on CD-ROM.
+Additionally, it was the last version to open Project 3.0 files.

 Microsoft Project 98 was fully 32-bit, and the first to use Tahoma font in the menu bars, to contain Office Assistant, like all Office 97 applications, introduced view bar, AutoFilter, task splitting, Assignment Information dialog, resource availability dates, project status date, user-entered actual costs, new task types, multiple critical paths, in-sheet controls, ability to rename custom fields, Web publishing features, new database format, Task Usage, Tracking Gantt and Resource Usage views, Web features, Web toolbar, PERT analysis features, resource contouring, cost rate tables, effort-driven scheduling, cross-project linking, indicators, progress lines, ability to save project files in HTML format, ability to analyze time-scaled data in Excel, improved limits for the number of tasks, resources, outline levels etc., IntelliMouse and Microsoft Office Binder support, Microsoft Outlook timeline integration, selective data import and export, ability to save as Microsoft Excel pivot tables, Microsoft Project Map, Project menu and allowed user to consolidate 1,000 projects.
 It was the last version to run on Windows NT 3.51, the last to open Project 4.0/95 files and save in .mpx (Microsoft Project Exchange) file format, the last to use Acme setup program and the last to be available on floppy disks.
 Project 98 SR-1 was a major service release addressing several issues in Project 98.